Partner

 • Advising and supporting a biotech company’s application for State Aid funding from a Combined Authority.

-• Advising a grant recipient on subsidy law risk and compliance and providing a subsidy Opinion as part of a major regeneration and housing scheme in the North West.
+• Advising a grant recipient on subsidy law risk and compliance and providing a subsidy Opinion as part of a major regeneration and housing scheme in the Northwest.

 Public & Administrative Law & Regulatory Matters